webdriverio/webdriverio/website/blog/2021-06-22-jwplayer-case-study.md

 ---
-title: Case Study: How WebdriverIO facilitated faster releases and better code quality for an online video company
+title: Case Study - How WebdriverIO facilitated faster releases and better code quality for an online video company
 author: Eric Saari
 authorURL: https://www.linkedin.com/in/esaari/
 authorImageURL: https://avatars.githubusercontent.com/u/5210550?s=400&u=a7918ea7b425d621b2252f6e963b8657acdd1b0c&v=4
 ---

-### Choosing WebdriverIO
+## Choosing WebdriverIO

 [JW Player](https://www.jwplayer.com) is an embeddable, online video player which generates over a billion unique views every day.
 In order to sustain and grow this scale, the player needs to be able to function on a multitude of different web and mobile platforms.
 This increases the importance of automated testing to improve confidence in our releases when deploying to so many different targets.
 After a lengthy project of converting our legacy test framework, which comprised over 6,000 tests, the Test Engineering team at JW Player has been able to deliver more timely releases with fewer regressions.
 We have experienced no major rollbacks, and increased the confidence we have in the quality of our own product, thanks to WebdriverIO.